chrrrisw/kmel_db/kmel_db_format.md

                                           ^88 Start of unknown 7
                                                     ^8c Start of unknown (0x00000000)

+The int at offset 0x90 is the offset to the playlist index.<br>
+The int at offset 0x94 is the offset to the playlist name index.<br>
+The int at offset 0x98 is the offset to the playlist title index.<br>
+The int at offset 0x9c is the offset to an unknown table.

     1.xxd:0000090:    a502 0000 b502 0000 c702 0000 c902 0000  ................
     2.xxd:0000090:    9603 0000 a603 0000 b803 0000 bc03 0000  ................
     3.xxd:0000090:    f304 0000 1305 0000 3905 0000 3f05 0000  ........9...?...